 - Child care, education and training data tables (XLSX - 139 Kb)

 - Child care, education and training dataset (CSV - 246 Kb)

 See the Sector overview text and corresponding table number in the data tables above for detailed definitions, caveats, footnotes and data source(s).

-- Australian Bureau of Statistics (ABS) (unpublished), Government Finance Statistics, Education, Australia, 2018-19, Cat. no. 5518.0.55.001, Canberra.
+- Australian Bureau of Statistics (ABS) (unpublished), Government Finance Statistics, Education, Australia, 2019-20, Canberra.
 Expenditure data from the GFS are not comparable to expenditure data collected for this Report.
 Locate Footnote 1 above

 - The most recent available data are from the first cycle of the PIAAC and are in respect of 2011-12.
 The second cycle of the PIAAC is due to be conducted in 2022-23 with data anticipated to be available in 2023-24.
 Locate Footnote 2 above